Table of Contents

 How to automate updates of a WordPress site

-Automating updates ensure that your site is up-to-date all the time.
+Automating updates ensures that your site is always up-to-date.
 But there’s a catch.
 Updates can cause issues.
 For instance, if you enable automated updates and there’s a compatibility issue, the update can break your website.

 Updates:

-Automating updates using a plugin: Means using a plugin that instructs WordPress to update the core, plugins, and themes.
+- Automating updates using a plugin means instructing WordPress to update the core, plugins, and themes using a plugin.

 We’ll explore both these options one by one.
 Let’s start with a plugin because that’s much easier than the manual process.